-Being pregnant is exciting (emotional, vulnerable, stressful, scary, and overwhelming!).
+Being pregnant and becoming a parent is exciting, emotional, vulnerable, stressful, scary, and overwhelming!
 You’re probably experiencing all kinds of new sensations– some of which are amazing, while others are unsettling and leave you with a list of questions that’s a mile long!
-And, as if it isn’t hard enough to find reliable, honest information, being pregnant makes it even harder!
+And, as if it isn’t hard enough to find reliable, honest information, being pregnant or looking after a baby makes it even harder!
 Well-intentioned articles are popping into your inbox, unsolicited advice is flying at you, and Google is no match for Great Auntie Ella’s big opinions.

-My Healthy Pregnancy physiotherapy workshop combines education, exercises, and light-hearted humour for a restorative day of learning and laughing that leaves you feeling like you’ve got this.
-(Because you do!)
+Growing with You- combines the knowledge and experience of occupational and physical therapists to help guide you through your pregnancy journey and beyond.
+Join us for education, exercises, and light-hearted humour for a restorative course of learning and laughing that leaves you feeling like you’ve got this because you do!

-I created this workshop– a certified pelvic health physio.
+This course has been created by a certified pelvic health physio and two occupational therapists.
 It’s a safe space to learn about your pregnancy, pelvic floor, and prenatal experience.
-It will help you prepare for birth and recovery, relax in a room full of women who get it, and hold space for you to ask all the “Is this normal?!” questions you could ever need to be answered.
+It will help you prepare for birth and recovery, relax in a room full of women who get it, and hold space to ask all the “Is this normal?!” questions you could ever need to be answered.

 - All about the changes happening to your body.

 - What’s normal and not concerning peeing (leaking), prolapse, and pain?
-Spoiler: none of it is normal, but all of it is figure-out-able!
+Spoiler: none of it is normal, but all is figure-out-able!

 - Why pelvic health is so important in pregnancy.